zeta1999/korali/source/modules/solver/recursiveDiscretizer/README.rst

 Recursive Discretizer
 ****************************

-This solver approximates a continuous process by discretizing the parameter space, leading to a recurrence relation analog to the Hamilton–Jacobi–Bellman equation:
+This solver approximates a continuous process by discretizing the parameter space, leading to a recurrence relation analog to the Hamilton-Jacobi-Bellman equation:

  .. math::